LogtalkDotOrg/logtalk3/scripts/embedding/sicstus/NOTES.md

 	creates a `logtalk.po` file with the Logtalk compiler and runtime and an optional `application.po` file for an application

 The `.po` files can be loaded using the `load_files/1-2` predicates.

-See the script usage examples in the `../SCRIPT.txt` file on how to create a SICStus Prolog saved state that includes a Logtalk application.
+The saved states can be loaded using `sicstus -r SavedStateFile`.

 Usage
 -----

 Use `sicstus_logtalk_po.sh -h` for a list and description of the script options.

+See the script usage examples in the `../SCRIPT.txt` file on how to create a SICStus Prolog saved state that includes a Logtalk application.